alan-turing-institute/uatk-spc/writeup.md

 on a single machine.
 The biggest opportunity is not copying QUANT flows to each person.
 As far as I can tell from the Python, this data varies by MSOA and activity, and there's no variation with all of the people in each MSOA.

+## Picking a language

+In terms of line count, the Rust codebase is currently around 1,000 LoC, and Python (just `coding/initialise`, no `constants.py` or `main_initialisation.py`) at 1,400.

+In terms of runtime performance, I think the Rust version is a clear winner, but I need to run the Python pipeline again.

+Setting up a project like this in Rust takes a little bit more effort, but it's well worth it for performance and improved debugging and developer experience.
+We can make it impossible to hit certain types of problems, like confusing MSOA IDs with CTY20 or having indices not match up.
+And I'm more than happy to pay that up-front cost, extract reusable libraries to make the next projects easier, and teach people these new approaches.

+### The best of both worlds

+I hope I've argued that writing complex pipelines and simulations in a language like Rust is worthwhile.
+But one major limitation of Rust is the lack of an interactive shell (aka REPL) or notebook environment.
+Python and R are great for interactive dataviz, stats, and exploration.
+Can we use the right tool for the job?

+I propose something simple -- make it extremely easy to dump data from anywhere in the Rust code to a file in some common format (CSV, JSON, GeoJSON, etc) and load that with Python.
+I'm not exactly sure what this'll look like yet, but we could maybe even add some kind of "breakpoint" debugging method that opens up a Python REPL in one step.
+Exploration ongoing.